3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 We need to work with Git and many other complex technologies and approach them critically (i.e. as a critical thinker: the objective analysis and evaluation of an issue in order to form a judgment).
 But we need to also suspend our disbelief as it were and accept that at their core these technologies are complex, built by some of the best programming minds, and are the result of sometimes 50 years of iteration.

-I don't need to explain the internal combustion engine to operate a car.
+I don't need to explain music theory in order to play the guitar.
+It helps in a bind, but is not mandatory.

 SO, all that being said, we can totally learn a little about how Git works, but for now it's enough to learn how to use it—for this class that means using it to keep track of homework and classwork and through this process better understand how we'll use it as professional developers.